NJASK REVIEW

 4

-• shows complete understanding of the problem’s mathematical concepts and principles
+• shows complete understanding of the problems mathematical concepts and principles

 • uses appropriate mathematical terminology & notations including labeling the answer if appropriate; that is, whether or not the unit is called for in the stem of the item